European History - From Prehistory To 19TH Century

 France) while the East Francia became the Holy Roman Empire (modern Germany).
 During

-400s AD, Romans abandoned the British Isles and thus making way for the
+400s AD, Romans abandoned the British Isles thus making way for the

 Germanic people of Scandinavia.
 The Anglo-Saxons Scandinavia established

-various small kingdoms in Southern Britain that would evolved in to Kingdom of England in 927 AD.
+various small kingdoms in Southern Britain that would evolve into the Kingdom of England in 927 AD.

 In 681 AD,